Loading...

 Details

-Vision screening required at every renewal.
+Vision screening and CDL renewal fee required at every renewal.
 Written testing may be required depending on driving history.
-Drivers age 75+ must complete full skills and drive testing to renew.
+Drivers 75+ must complete pre-trip, skills and/or drive testing to renew.

 Regulatory Board